A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Introduction

+At the same time, researchers have long cautioned that adjustment for post-treatment variables can be problematic.
+In particular, previous work has pointed out that adjusting for mediators may not only remove mediated effects but also induce collider bias \citep{Pearl1995, Elwert2014}.
+Furthermore, \citet{Cinelli2024} showed that post-treatment controls that induce unintended bias are not limited to colliders and provided a systematic overview of various forms of post-treatment bias.
+By providing a unified characterization of post-treatment bias in partial regression coefficients, the results of this paper extend the findings of these previous studies.

 The remainder of this paper is organized as follows.
-Section \ref{sec:preminaries} introduces the key terms as preliminaries.
-Section \ref{sec:CaR} formulates the problem we addressed and provides the main theorems.
-This section also discusses the mechanisms of post-treatment bias and application to nonlinear causal models.
-All proofs are presented in Appendix.
+Section~\ref{sec:preliminaries} introduces key terms as preliminaries.
+Section~\ref{sec:CaR} formulates the problem addressed in this paper and presents the main theorems.
+This section also discusses the mechanisms underlying post-treatment bias.
+Section~\ref{sec:discussion} discusses the relationship between the proposed criterion and existing identification methods for nonparametric path-specific effects \citep{Avin2005, Shpitser2013} and linear causal parameters.
+Section~\ref{sec:conc} concludes this paper.
+All proofs are presented in the Appendix.